New non-arithmetic complex hyperbolic lattices II

-It is difficult to determine the values of the parameters such that the group $\S(\p,\tau)$ is lattice, even though, as mentioned above, it is likely that this implies that the pairwise product of generators should be non-loxodromic (see~\cite{schwartzICM},~\cite{thompson}).
+It is difficult to determine the values of the parameters for which the group $\S(\p,\tau)$ is lattice, even though, as mentioned above, it is likely that this implies that the pairwise product of generators should be non-loxodromic (see~\cite{schwartzICM},~\cite{thompson}).

 In particular, we search for groups such that the eigenvalues of $R_1J$ and $R_1R_2$ are all roots of unity (recall that $R_2=JR_1J^{-1}$).
 Note that

 Using Proposition \ref{prop:pair-cx-ref} we see that when $R_1R_2$ is elliptic then $|\tau|=2\cos(\theta)$, or equivalently $|\tau|^2-2=2\cos(2\theta)$, for some $\theta$.